priyasrikumar/6120/README.md

 This will produce a new optimized program from the original program specified in `<filepath>` and print it to `stdout`.

 Brench outputs are in the `out/` directory.
-We add some extraneous labels on occasion, because they're needed for from-SSA conversion (which uses LVN).
+We add some extraneous labels on occasion as they are needed to ensure unique labelling when introducing new labels and also to create a single entry label for a function.
+Entry labels are necessary so that we can convert programs to SSA.
+These new labels are always followed by jumps in our IR but we then eliminate them (whenever there is fall-through) when recreating the program from our CFG.
+So, the labels make the program more verbose but should not impact performance.

 # Running Dataflow Analyses